-Lawyer, Andy Carpenter, and his ever present golden retriever, Tara, go into the therapy business.
+In Leader of the Pack by David Rosenfelt, the Lawyer Andy Carpenter, and his ever-present golden retriever, Tara, go into the therapy business.
 When visiting a former client and son of a local mob boss in prison, Andy agrees to take Tara to visit the man’s uncle, a former mob enforcer.
-The uncle, now elderly and a bit senile, makes comments to Andy that firm up his belief in his client’s innocence.
+The uncle, now elderly and a bit senile makes comments to Andy that firm up his belief in his client’s innocence.
 In typical Andy fashion, he can’t help but dig deeper assisted by his usual team.

 One of my friends—a person who really knows what I like to read — recommended this series a few years ago.
-It has a dog, who doesn’t like dogs?
-An anti-hero who is a maybe a little more of a schlub than me but gets it done, who doesn’t like that?
-Also, it’s hard to end one of the Rosenfelt novels without the feeling of have read the entire novel on a sunny porch with a sweet drink.
+It has a dog and who doesn’t like dogs?
+An anti-hero who is a maybe a little more of a schlub than me, but gets it done, who doesn’t like that?
+Also, it’s hard to end one of the David Rosenfelt’s novels without the feeling of having read the entire novel on a sunny porch with a sweet drink.
 Rosenfelt is refreshing.

-In the case of Leader of the Pack (Andy Carpenter), before his wealth, Andy represented a man he thought innocent who is now serving a long term in jail.
-He feels that he has wronged the man in his defense and when the man’s uncle gives him reason to question further, he does.
-When Andy sinks his teeth into something, he goes for it but seldom alone and I love that about him.
+In the case of Leader of the Pack, before his wealth, Andy represented a man he thought innocent who is now serving a long term in jail.
+He feels that he has wronged the man in his defense, and when the man’s uncle gives him reason to question further, he does.
+When Andy sinks his teeth into something, he goes for it, but seldom alone and I love that about him.
 His girlfriend, Laurie, is a former cop and he doesn’t mind leaning on her from time to time when needed.

 As usual, Rosenfelt was fast, funny and fun.
-The flow, despite my personal POV bias, was steady — nothing really to stop the reader and the dialogue real.
-We get as much of the mystery storyline as we do Andy and Andy is someone we don’t mind knowing.
+The flow, despite my personal P.O.V. bias, was steady — nothing really to stop the reader and the dialogue is real.
+We get as much of the mystery storyline as we do Andy, and he is someone we don’t mind knowing.
 He’s the guy you want to get a beer and have a laugh with — he’s paying of course.

-Very good read as per usual from Mr. Rosenfelt.
-I highly recommend this series.
+Very good read as per usual from David Rosenfelt.
+I highly recommend the Andy Carpenter series.